webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-data-communication.md

 weight: 7
 ---

 # What is Data

 ## Functional Overview
 Data channel can deliver any types of data.
-If you wish, you send send audio or video data over the data channel too, but if you need to playback the media in real-time, using media channels (See [Media Communication]({{< ref "05-media-communication.md" >}})) that uses RTP/RTCP protocols are the better options.
+If you wish, you can send audio or video data over the data channel too.
+But if you need to playback media in real-time, using media channels (see [Media Communication]({{< ref "05-media-communication.md" >}})) that uses RTP/RTCP protocols are the better options.

 ### What are the applications of data channel?
 Applicability of the data channel is unlimited!
 The data channel solves packet loss,